27 Nov 400; The Transformation of Esau – Vayishlach

 When the world was created, the World of Tohu (Chaos) gave birth to this World of Tikun (Rectification).
 This produced what are called the 400 Fallen Sparks of Holiness.
 The rectification of these sparks is what we are seeking to reveal and elevate in the process of bringing Mashiach.
 We, as the children and Nation of Jacob-Yisroel need Esau (the eternal spiritual entity) for these sparks which he holds to be transformed.
 The gathering in and rectifying i.e. the transformation of these ‘negative’ sparks to positive Holy spar ks that we may refer to as ‘the teshuvah of Esau’.

 The Universe is a culmination of what is refered to in kabbalah as the 4 Worlds (atzilut/emanation, briyah/formation, yesira/creation, assya/action).
 The 4 Worlds are made up of the basic building block of the 10 sefirot.
-It should be understood that each of the ‘faces’ of the 10 sefirot by which they are named (chochma, binah etc.) has within it the other 9 sefirot, so each of the complete Worlds of 10 sefirot actualy contains 100 sefirot, multiplied by 4 = 400 as fallen sparks to be revealed and rectified.
+It should be understood that each one of the ‘faces’ of the 10 sefirot by which they are named chochma, binah etc. has within itself the other 9 sefirot, so each of the complete Worlds of 10 sefirot actually contains 100 sefirot, which are multiplied by 4 Worlds of 100 = 400 as the fallen sparks of Holiness to be revealed and rectified.

-The 400 men of Esau represent those sparks of creation to be rectified.
-The meeting of Jacob and Esau marks an important part of the ongoing journey of Klol Yisroel in securing, revealing igniting these sparks of holiness.
+The 400 men of Esau that traveled with him to meet Jacob represent those sparks of creation to be rectified.
+The meeting of Jacob and Esau marks an important part of the ongoing journey of Klol Yisroel in securing, revealing, igniting and rectifying these 400 fallen sparks of holiness.
+We actually need the spiritual force of Esau (Edom) as a ‘holding place’ for the unrectified sparks of Holiness, until we are able to rectify them.
 We can then see how Esau becomes an integral partner with Jacob.
-Jacob is then named by ‘his partner’ Esau (his’ angel) and named Yisroel (the Man, the Land, the People) representing the emanation (sefirot) of Tiferet; beauty, harmony and symmetry as we are to be a rectified and elevated Nation, and Land of Israel to usher in the Messianic era.
+Jacob is then named by ‘his partner’ (Esau, his ‘angel), and named Yisroel (as the Man, the Land, the People) representing the emanation (sefirot) of Tiferet; beauty, harmony and symmetry, as we are to be a rectified and elevated Nation, and Land of Israel to usher in the Messianic era.

 Lawrence (Leib Getzel) Lax